Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 Why are hormones included in longevity medicine?

-Hormones influence energy, sleep, body composition, recovery, mood, libido, and metabolic function, making them an important part of healthy aging.
+Hormones influence energy, sleep, body composition, recovery, mood, libido, and metabolic function, making them an important part of healthy aging when evaluated in the proper medical context.

 Longevity Medicine Education Series